progit/progit/de/01-introduction/01-chapter1.markdown

 If a particular version of a file is in the git directory, it’s considered committed.
 If it’s modified but has been added to the staging area, it is staged.
 And if it was changed since it was checked out but has not been staged, it is modified.
 In Chapter 2, you’ll learn more about these states and how you can either take advantage of them or skip the staged part entirely.

 Wenn eine bestimmte Version einer Datei im Git Verzeichnis liegt, gilt sie als "committed".
 Wenn sie geändert und zur Staging Area hinzugefügt worden ist, gilt sie als "staged".
 Und wenn sie geändert, aber noch nicht zur Staging Area hinzugefügt wurde, gilt sie als "modified".
-In Kapitel 2 wirst du mehr über diese Zustände lernen und darüber, wie du sie sinnvoll einsetzen, und auch, wie du den Zwischenschritt der Staging Area einfach überspringen kannst.
+In Kapitel 2 wirst Du mehr über diese Zustände lernen und darüber, wie Du sie sinnvoll einsetzen, und auch, wie Du den Zwischenschritt der Staging Area einfach überspringen kannst.

 ## Installing Git ##